 The museum's exceptional collections include over 600 small paintings, statuettes and drawings created clandestinely in the Reich's prisons and concentration camps.

-The museum's exhibition spaces have been redesigned around the key idea of the "History Museum as a tool for citizens", which places the emphasis on questioning, knowledge and perspective, and on history as critical knowledge.
+The museum's exhibition spaces have been redesigned around the key idea of the "History Museum as a tool for the citizen", which places the emphasis on questioning, knowledge, perspective and history as critical knowledge.

 It now offers 3 distinct exhibition areas: